wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 + Within the `Wiagi` constructor, it will create a new instance of `Storage`, which will then load the data at the `incomes` and `spendings` file paths to an `IncomeList` and `SpendingList` respectively.
 + `Wiagi` will then retrieve the lists in `Storage` to initialise its lists.
-+ Data corruption in the file triggers an exception, often due to user-editing errors.
++ Data corruption in the file triggers an exception, often due to user-editing error.
-+ For missing files (e.g., new users), files are created and the initialised lists will be empty.
++ For missing incomes and spendings files (e.g., new users), files are created and the initialised lists will be empty.

 To load password:
-+ The hashed password will simply be loaded from the password file.
++ The hashed password will be loaded from the password file.
-+ For missing files (e.g., new users), users will be prompted to set a new password at the start of the program.
++ For missing password file (e.g., new users), users will be prompted to set a new password at the start of the program.
 The entered password will then be hashed and stored in a newly created password file.

 #### load method in `IncomeListStorage` `SpendingListStorage`
 <img src="./Diagrams/Storage/loadListSD.png" alt="loadListSequenceDiagram" width="500" height="450"/><br>
 + Both classes have similar implementation for `load()`, except that `SpendingListStorage` also loads budget details.
 + A while loop will loop through the file with a scanner to read line by line till the end of the file is reached.
-+ It splits each line by '`|`' to access each attributes, convert date and last recurrence date to `LocalDate` type, and add it to the lists.
++ It splits each line by '`|`' to access each attributes, converts each attribute to its respective type and adds it to its respective list.
-+ During the process, if a line is corrupted, an exception will be caught and user will be informed.
++ During the process, if a line is corrupted, an exception will be caught and user will be informed of the line number.

 #### load method in `LoginStorage`
 <img src="./Diagrams/Storage/loginStorageSD.png" alt="loginStorageSequenceDiagram" width="450" height="300"/><br>
 + It first checks if the password file exists.
-  + If it exists, it will use a scanner to read the file and initialise `password` in `Storage`.
+  + If it exists, it will use a `Scanner` to read the file and initialise `password` attribute in `Storage`.
   + Else, it will call `createNewUser()`, which creates a new password file and use `getNewUserPassword()` to scan for the user input.
-Then, it will be hashed, stored in the file, and be used to initialise `password` in `Storage`.
+Then, it will be hashed, stored in the file, and be used to initialise `password` attribute in `Storage`.

 ### Recurrence Updating
 Below illustrates the reference frame of recurrence updating <br>
 <br>
 <img src="./Diagrams/Recurrence/updatingRecurrenceSD.png" alt="updatingRecurrenceSequenceDiagram" width="600"/>
 <br>
-For the reference frame of 'load from storage', it is as explained previously in [load method](#load-method-in-incomeliststorage-spendingliststorage) <br>
+For the reference frame of 'load from storage', it is as explained previously in [load](#load-method-in-incomeliststorage-spendingliststorage) method. <br>
 For the reference frame of 'add recurring entry', refer to [checkIncomeRecurrence / checkSpendingRecurrence](#checkincomerecurrence--checkspendingrecurrence-method) method. <br>

-#### How recurrence updating works:
+#### How recurrence updating works
 + Upon running the application by the user, `Storage` component will load the `IncomeList` and `SpendingList` members of `Wiagi` to retrieve past data.
-+ `updateRecurrence()` is called
++ `updateRecurrence()` is called.
 + Both `SpendingList` and `IncomeList` are then iterated through.
 Each member of the lists is parsed through `Parser#parseRecurrence()` which returns the type of recurrence it is (e.g. `DailyRecurrence`, `null`) which is encapsulated as a `Recurrence` object.
 + If `Recurrence` is not `null` (i.e. a recurring entry), it checks the entry and adds to the `SpendingList` and `IncomeList` if needed via `Recurrence#checkIncomeRecurrence()` or `Recurrence#checkSpendingRecurrence()`. <br>

-#### Implementation:
+#### Implementation
 The following are notable classes and methods used to achieve recurrence updating.

 ##### checkIncomeRecurrence / checkSpendingRecurrence method